Skip to main content

 • Replace cloths when they become torn or worn.

 Food handlers must follow the requirements of the Ontario Food Premises Regulation.
-Read the Food Premises Regulation to learn about:
+Read the Ontario Regulation 493/17 Food Premises

 • food storage temperatures